SSrustworthy/DLRML-docs/docs/explore/DCA/Paradise Gardens Park/Instant_Concert_Just_Add_Water.md

 ## Tracklist

-NA.
+NA\.
 Baroque Hoedown – Cincinnati Pops Orchestra – A Disney Spectacular

 - Track Notes: Alternate version of the show if Goofy is not available, if the weather is too hot, or if they just decide not to use him for whatever reason.

-NA.
+NA\.
 Rhapsody from Hunger(y) – Spike Jones

-NA.
+NA\.
 Holiday for Strings – Spike Jones

 - Track Notes: Edited

-NA.
+NA\.
 Instant Concert – The Band of the Brigade of Gurkhas – 2010 Gurkha Festival of Music